 If you’re driving to the centre, than my suggestion is that you park your car in “La Vie” shopping centre (Rua Doutor Brito Câmara 18, Funchal) and, from there, go to Santa Catarina Park, beginning, this way, your visit to the centre of Funchal.

 - Location: Avenida Do Infante 16, Funchal

-If you’re a football lover, than you must visit Cristiano Ronaldo Museum, one of the two best footballers in the world.
+If you’re a football lover, know that you can find in Funchal, Madeira, Cristiano Ronaldo Museum, one of the two best footballers in the world.

 I know that there is much speculation about who is the best football player in the world – is it Lionel Messi or Cristiano Ronaldo?
 In my opinion, they are two incomparable players.